DataDevv/CarGoesVroom/README.md

 - **Lumen Lighting**: Experience the magic of realistic lighting with Unreal Engine's Lumen technology.
 Each scene is meticulously lit, creating an impressive visual spectacle.
 - **Custom Collision Detection System**: We've developed a unique collision detection system using Unreal Engine blueprints.
 This system helps guide players around obstacles, making the game more user-friendly.
 - **Economic System**: Earn money from your deliveries and use it to upgrade your car or buy a new one.
 Feel the thrill of progression as your vehicle transforms from a humble start to a speed beast!

+## Requirements

+- We were required to implement our collision detection system to assist users during gameplay.
+- We were required to add at least two playable vehicles.
+- We were required to have realistic physics.
+- We were required to have upgradeable cars to improve their speed and handling

 ## Installation Guide